Ahmedsulaimon/Cantor-College-website/README.md

 # Cantor-College-website

-Add index.html to your browser to view website
+right click on index.html, copy path and paste to your browser to view website